 During counselling, men can work through a range of issues relating to low confidence, low self esteem, relationship difficulties, parenthood, depression, distress following abuse or trauma, stress, anxiety and bereavement.

-Our counsellors are volunteers, who range from the experienced to the newly qualified.
-All are obliged to adhere to strict codes of ethics and professional conduct set out by the British Association for Counsellors and Psychotherapists (BACP) and the United Kingdom Council for Psychotherapy (UKCP).
+Our counsellors are volunteers, who range from the experienced to the nearly qualified.
+They are all obliged to adhere to strict codes of ethics and professional conduct set out by the British Association for Counsellors and Psychotherapists (BACP) and the United Kingdom Council for Psychotherapy (UKCP).

 How to Get Counselling With Us

-We are taking referrals from men aged 18 and over who are based in and around the Derbyshire area.
-Referrals can be made online by downloading and completing the counselling referral form below and emailing it back to us at firstname.lastname@example.org.
+We take referrals from men aged 18 and over who are based in and around the Derbyshire area.
+Referrals can be made online by downloading and completing the counselling referral form below and emailing it back to us at email@example.com.
 Alternatively, you can call us on 01332 341633 and a member of staff will take your name and telephone number to add you to our waiting list.

-We currently have a very short waiting list.
+We currently have a very long waiting list of approximately 6 months.
 After this, you will be invited for an initial assessment with our Counselling Coordinator to make sure that counselling is the right option for you and for you to be matched up with the most appropriate counsellor for your needs.

 We aim to provide a low cost counselling service with affordable fees that are less than private counselling.
 Fees vary according to income and ability to pay and are agreed to at the initial assessment stage.
 Typically, our fees range from £5 to £20, whereas a private counselling session can cost in the region of £80 per appointment.